SebastienDethyre/easyGit/README.md

 especially to avoid using both hands, you'd probably want to modify the ***/usr/locale/zenity.ui*** file, around line 49 and before ```</object>```, add this one :
     ```<property name="has_default">True</property>```

+  - Also requires xTerm to display colored branches in a dedicated window : ```sudo apt-get install xterm```